GoInterject/GoInterject.github.io/wGetStarted/L-Dev-jDropdowns.md

 ## Overview

- A dropdown formula often requires a seperate stored procedure from the one used by the pull or save.
-This lab walks you through how to build the data connection, dataportal, and stored procedure for the [jDropdown example](/wGetStarted/L-Create-Dropdowns.html) built on the Customer Aging report.
-This stored procedure is designed to filter down on the specific options for a parameter and include all the columns that can be used as filter values in the report.
+ If you are looking to build custom jDropdown stored procedures for your reports then this lab will walk you through just that.
+But first, remember that a jDropdown formula often requires a seperate stored procedure from the one used by the pull or save.
+You will walk through how to build the data connection, dataportal, and stored procedure for the [jDropdown example](/wGetStarted/L-Create-Dropdowns.html) built on the Customer Aging report.
+This stored procedure is designed to filter down on the specific options for a parameter. include all the columns that can be used as filter values in the report.

 > **IMPORTANT:**  It is required that you have access to build stored procedures in your database to complete this lab.